deanna-stover/coursesCNU/github.md

 If you don't see a link there, you'll likely see what I saw: "GitHub Pages is currently disabled."
 We need to remedy this.
 Do so by clicking on the button that says "None," and then choose "Main" then "Save."
 Your blog link should show up at that point (but note that it might take a minute or so--GitHub can be slow!)

 ![Setting Up GitHub Pages](https://deanna-stover.github.io/coursesCNU/images/Pages.gif)

+## Customizing your blog

+### Site Title

+To change “Site Title” as the name of your site, we will need to edit the ```_config.yml``` file we created earlier.
+This file is called the site’s configuration: it contains metadata about the site that tells GitHub Pages how to display and configure our site.

+To edit your file, go back to the repo main page.
+Click on ```_config.yml``` in the list of files.

+When the page showing the contents of ```_config.yml``` loads, look for a small pencil icon on the right side of the page.
+It will be to the right of buttons for “Raw” and “Blame”.
+Clicking this pencil will let you edit the file.
+Click it now.

+We are back in the same editor we used to create the file.

+Looking at the file, you should see a line that begins with ```title:```.
+This line controls the setting for our site’s title.
+We can change what comes after the colon (:) to change our site’s title.
+Set your title to whatever you want.

+You can also change the contents of the line that begins description: to give your site a more accurate description.

+When you are happy with your site’s title and description, click the button labelled “Commit changes”.